bclmary/line_formater/README.rst

 ====================

 :content:
-    | element or list of elements (two elements for special methods ``dictionary`` and derived).
+    | A single object with __str__ method or an iterable (two elements for special methods ``dictionary`` and derived).
-    | int, float, string, list, ...
-    | the elements to format
+    | The elements to format.

 Key word arguments
 ==================

-single forms
+Single forms
 ------------

 :length:
-    | positive integer
+    | Positive integer.
-    | total length of the returned string
+    | Length of formated string.
+    | Default is 80.

 :just:
+    | Single character.
+    | Justification type among:
+    |   "l": left
+    |   "c": center
-    | single character
+    |   "r": right
-    | flag for alignment types (see alignments section)
-    | default: "l" for ``align`` method
+    |   "s": spread (similar to justify)
+    | Default is "l".

 :pad:
-    | positive integer
+    | Positive integer.
-    | left and right paddings
+    | Left and right paddings (ie extra spaces).
-    | default: 0
+    | Paddings reduce the content to keep length.
+    | Default is "l".

 :l_pad:
-    | positive integer
-    | left padding (gets priority over ``pad``)
-    | default: 0
+    | Positive integer.
+    | Left padding (ie extra spaces on left tip).
+    | Default is 0.

 :r_pad:
-    | positive integer
-    | right padding (gets priority over ``pad``)
-    | default: 0
+    | Positive integer.
+    | Right padding (ie extra spaces on right tip).
+    | Default is 0.

 :shift:
-    | signed integer
+    | Signed integer.
-    | shift of the content-zone (positive direction is rightward)
+    | Shift of the content, rightward is positive.
-    | default: 0
+    | Default is 0.

 :sep:
-    | string
+    | String.
-    | separator inserted between content elements
+    | Separator between elements if an iterator is given as input.
-    | default: " "
+    | Default is " ".

 :tip:
+    | String.
+    | Characters at left and right tips.
+    | These reduce the content to keep length.
+    | Default is "".

+:crop:
-    | string
+    | Boolean.
-    | element inserted at the tips of the formated contents
+    |   True:  crop the content that doesn't match the length.
-    | default: ""
+    |   False: non length matching content is displayed on several lines.
+    | Default is True.

-plural forms
+Plural forms
 ------------

 :lengths:
-    | positive integer or list of positive integers
+    | Positive integer or list of positive integers.
-    | lengths of each content zones
+    | Lengths of each content zones.
-    | default: None (auto-computed)
+    | Default: None (auto-computed).

 :justs:
-    | single character or list of single character
+    | Single character or list of single character.
-    | flags for alignment types of each content zones
+    | Flags for alignment types of each content zones.
-    | default: "l" for ``multi_align`` and ``table`` methods
+    | Default: "l" for ``multi_align`` and ``table`` methods.

 :l_pads:
-    | positive integer or list of positive integers
+    | Positive integer or list of positive integers.
-    | left and right padding of each content zones
+    | Left and right padding of each content zones.
+    | Paddings reduce the contents to keep lengths.
-    | default: 0
+    | Default: 0.

 :l_pads:
-    | positive integer or list of positive integers
+    | Positive integer or list of positive integers.
-    | left padding of each content zones
+    | Left padding of each content zones.
-    | default: 0
+    | Default: 0.

 :r_pads:
-    | positive integer or list of positive integers
+    | Positive integer or list of positive integers.
-    | right padding of each content zones
+    | Right padding of each content zones.
-    | default: 0
+    | Default: 0.

 :shifts:
-    | signed integer or list of signed integers
+    | Signed integer or list of signed integers.
-    | shift of each content zones
+    | Shift of each content zones.
-    | default: 0
+    | Default: 0.

 :seps:
-    | string
+    | String or list of Strings.
-    | separator inserted between content elements of each content zones
+    | Separator inserted between content elements of each content zones (if contents are iterables).
-    | default: " "
+    | Default: " ".

 :tips:
-    | string
+    | String or list of Strings.
-    | element inserted at the tips of each content zones
+    | Characters inserted at the tips of each content zones.
+    | These reduce the content to keep length.
-    | default: ""
+    | Default: "".

+:crops:
+    | Boolean or list of Booleans.
+    |   True:  crop the contents that doesn't match the lengths.
+    |   False: non length matching contents are displayed on several lines.
+    | Default is True.

+If list are used with plural forms, ``None`` value can be used to keep default of a specific column.

 Examples